 Tim woke me to see if I wanted to take the kids down to see the sunrise and I said I did.
 As I got dressed, he woke the kids and told them to get ready.
 I checked the local sunrise time and realized we only had about 15 minutes to get to the beach.
-Thankfully, Tim had walked one of the trails earlier that morning, so he quickly gave me directions as the kids bundled up to embrace the early morning chill.
+Thankfully, Tim walked one of the trails earlier that morning, so he quickly gave me directions as the kids bundled up to embrace the early morning chill.

 The directions sounded simple enough, so as Tim stayed behind with the two sleeping toddlers to get breakfast ready, the four older kids and I started down the road.

-We found the trail easily, but soon I was questioning Tim’s directions as the beach seemed nowhere to be found.
+We found the trail easily, but soon I questioned Tim’s directions as the beach seemed nowhere to be found.
 First, we took the trail to the right, then the trail to the left…jogging at this point, trying desperately to arrive on the beach before the sun peaked up over the horizon.

-Finally, I admitted defeat while in my mind blaming Tim for giving me bad directions.
+Finally, I admitted defeat, while in my mind blaming Tim for giving me bad directions.

 “Sorry, guys, we’re not going to make it in time.”